 The width can also be changed smoothly, by pressing the right button and dragging within the lower half of the panner, then releasing.
 The width will be limited by the current position setting.
 Note: it is not necessary to grab the L/R indicators in order to drag.

-Reset to defaults Change to hard left
+Reset to defaults

 Click Shift right